AeroVironment (NASDAQ:AVAV) PT Set at $80.00 by Canaccord Genuity

-Canaccord Genuity set a $80.00 price objective on AeroVironment (NASDAQ:AVAV) in a research note published on Thursday, TipRanks reports.
-The firm currently has a buy rating on the aerospace company’s stock.
+AeroVironment (NASDAQ:AVAV) has been assigned a $80.00 target price by analysts at Canaccord Genuity in a research note issued to investors on Thursday, TipRanks reports.
+The brokerage presently has a “buy” rating on the aerospace company’s stock.
+Canaccord Genuity’s price target would suggest a potential upside of 60.84% from the company’s previous close.

-Several other brokerages also recently issued reports on AVAV.
-Piper Jaffray Companies lowered their price objective on shares of AeroVironment from $79.00 to $74.00 and set a neutral rating on the stock in a research note on Tuesday, June 4th.
-Robert W. Baird restated a neutral rating and issued a $65.00 price objective (down previously from $83.00) on shares of AeroVironment in a research note on Wednesday, June 26th.
-ValuEngine downgraded shares of AeroVironment from a buy rating to a hold rating in a research note on Monday, June 17th.
-Zacks Investment Research upgraded shares of AeroVironment from a sell rating to a hold rating in a research note on Tuesday, August 6th.
-Finally, BidaskClub downgraded shares of AeroVironment from a sell rating to a strong sell rating in a research note on Wednesday, August 14th.
-One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and two have assigned a buy rating to the company.
-AeroVironment presently has an average rating of Hold and an average target price of $74.32.
+Several other analysts have also commented on AVAV.
+ValuEngine lowered shares of AeroVironment from a “buy” rating to a “hold” rating in a research report on Monday, June 17th.
+Zacks Investment Research upgraded shares of AeroVironment from a “sell” rating to a “hold” rating in a research note on Tuesday, August 6th.
+William Blair reiterated a “buy” rating on shares of AeroVironment in a research note on Wednesday, August 21st.
+BidaskClub downgraded shares of AeroVironment from a “sell” rating to a “strong sell” rating in a research note on Wednesday, August 14th.
+Finally, Piper Jaffray Companies reduced their target price on shares of AeroVironment from $79.00 to $74.00 and set a “neutral” rating for the company in a research note on Tuesday, June 4th.
+One analyst has rated the stock with a sell rating, five have given a hold rating and two have assigned a buy rating to the company’s stock.
+The company presently has an average rating of “Hold” and an average price target of $74.32.

 AeroVironment (NASDAQ:AVAV) last announced its quarterly earnings data on Tuesday, June 25th.
-The aerospace company reported $0.26 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.25 by $0.01.
-The business had revenue of $87.90 million for the quarter, compared to the consensus estimate of $82.57 million.
+The aerospace company reported $0.26 EPS for the quarter, topping the consensus estimate of $0.25 by $0.01.
+The business had revenue of $87.90 million for the quarter, compared to analyst estimates of $82.57 million.
 AeroVironment had a net margin of 15.09% and a return on equity of 7.93%.
-AeroVironment’s quarterly revenue was down 25.1% on a year-over-year basis.
-During the same quarter last year, the company posted $0.85 earnings per share.
-Equities analysts predict that AeroVironment will post 1.53 earnings per share for the current fiscal year.
+The company’s revenue for the quarter was down 25.1% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.85 earnings per share.
+As a group, sell-side analysts forecast that AeroVironment will post 1.53 EPS for the current year.

-In other AeroVironment news, Chairman Timothy E. Conver sold 13,792 shares of AeroVironment stock in a transaction on Tuesday, June 11th.
-The shares were sold at an average price of $63.35, for a total transaction of $873,723.20.
-Following the sale, the chairman now owns 55,659 shares in the company, valued at $3,525,997.65.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Chairman Timothy E. Conver sold 6,896 shares of AeroVironment stock in a transaction on Tuesday, August 6th.
+In other news, Chairman Timothy E. Conver sold 14,092 shares of AeroVironment stock in a transaction dated Friday, May 31st.
+The shares were sold at an average price of $66.04, for a total value of $930,635.68.
+Following the completion of the transaction, the chairman now owns 55,659 shares in the company, valued at $3,675,720.36.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Chairman Timothy E. Conver sold 6,896 shares of AeroVironment stock in a transaction dated Tuesday, August 6th.
 The stock was sold at an average price of $50.93, for a total transaction of $351,213.28.
-Following the sale, the chairman now owns 56,660 shares in the company, valued at approximately $2,885,693.80.
+Following the completion of the transaction, the chairman now owns 56,660 shares of the company’s stock, valued at approximately $2,885,693.80.
 The disclosure for this sale can be found here.
-Insiders have sold 89,948 shares of company stock worth $5,208,983 in the last quarter.
+Insiders sold 89,948 shares of company stock valued at $5,208,983 in the last quarter.
 Corporate insiders own 10.50% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
+Large investors have recently modified their holdings of the stock.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. lifted its holdings in shares of AeroVironment by 14.2% during the first quarter.
+Ltd. grew its stake in AeroVironment by 14.2% during the first quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 2,078 shares of the aerospace company’s stock valued at $142,000 after acquiring an additional 259 shares during the period.
-Quantamental Technologies LLC bought a new position in shares of AeroVironment during the first quarter valued at $159,000.
-Tyers Asset Management LLC lifted its holdings in shares of AeroVironment by 18.4% during the second quarter.
-Tyers Asset Management LLC now owns 2,880 shares of the aerospace company’s stock valued at $164,000 after acquiring an additional 448 shares during the period.
-Bank of Montreal Can lifted its holdings in shares of AeroVironment by 134.2% during the second quarter.
-Bank of Montreal Can now owns 3,096 shares of the aerospace company’s stock valued at $176,000 after acquiring an additional 1,774 shares during the period.
-Finally, Victory Capital Management Inc. bought a new position in shares of AeroVironment during the first quarter valued at $185,000.
-Hedge funds and other institutional investors own 83.53% of the company’s stock.
+Ltd. now owns 2,078 shares of the aerospace company’s stock valued at $142,000 after acquiring an additional 259 shares in the last quarter.
+Quantamental Technologies LLC purchased a new position in AeroVironment in the 1st quarter worth approximately $159,000.
+Victory Capital Management Inc. purchased a new position in AeroVironment in the 1st quarter worth approximately $185,000.
+Tyers Asset Management LLC grew its stake in AeroVironment by 18.4% in the 2nd quarter.
+Tyers Asset Management LLC now owns 2,880 shares of the aerospace company’s stock worth $164,000 after buying an additional 448 shares in the last quarter.
+Finally, Bank of Montreal Can grew its stake in AeroVironment by 134.2% in the 2nd quarter.
+Bank of Montreal Can now owns 3,096 shares of the aerospace company’s stock worth $176,000 after buying an additional 1,774 shares in the last quarter.
+83.53% of the stock is owned by institutional investors.

 AeroVironment Company Profile